• Skip to main content

 Expert tips

 • Line your baking dish.
 Baking/parchment paper makes it very easy to remove the slice from the pan.
-Leave the edges of the paper longer, for easy removal of the slice when it is set.
+Leave the sides of the paper longer, for easy removal of the slice when it is set.

 • Don’t panic if the lemon curd filling seems not quite done when you remove it from the oven.
 They will continue to set as they cool.